-Do your employees, customers and stakeholders feel heard…or not?
+Do your employees, customers, and stakeholders feel heard…or not?
 How can we transform 100s, even 1000s of potential critics into super promoters by listening to their needs and responding accordingly?
 Are you aware of the value scaling listening can bring to your organization?
 And how to architect scaling listening?

 We know listening is essential in interpersonal communication.
-Yet, how can we scale listening so that we can respond to hundreds of thousands people and bring value to the organization at a larger scale?
+Yet, how can we scale listening so that we can respond to hundreds of thousands of people and bring value to the organization at a larger scale?

-Jim Macnamara is on a mission to spread the value and importance of listening, even more at large scale.
+Jim Macnamara is on a mission to spread the value and importance of listening, even more at a large scale.

-He is a distinguished Professor of Public Communication at the University of Technology in Sydney.
+He is a Distinguished Professor of Public Communication at the University of Technology in Sydney.
 Jim is internationally recognized for his research into the evaluation of public communication and for his work on organizational listening.

 In this episode, Jim shares his experiences and the lessons he learned from working in communications almost his whole life.
 He continues to promote the value of communication and listening in different settings, specifically in the business and political setting.
-He also explains how technology can be a big help in communicating and listening to what your stakeholders need so that you can respond transforming organizational detractors into cheerleaders.
+He also explains how technology can be a big help in communicating and listening to what your stakeholders need so that you can respond by transforming organizational detractors into cheerleaders.

 Enjoy listening in.

 “Communications more about what arrives in the minds of people and what happens than it is about transmitting the information.
 Communication’s got to be a two-way process.”